neuralmagic/sparseml/integrations/transformers/README.md

 ## Usage
 To custom prune a model first go to the prune-config.yaml file and modify the parameters to your needs.
 We have provided a range of pruning configurations in the prune_config_files folder.
-!EpochRangeModifier controls how long the model trains for and Each !GMPruningModifier modifies controls how each portion is pruned.
-You can modify end_epoch to control how long the pruning regime lasts and final_sparsity and init_sparsity define the speed which the module is pruned and the final sparsity.
+!EpochRangeModifier controls how long the model trains for and each !GMPruningModifier modifies controls how each portion is pruned.
+You can modify end_epoch to control how long the pruning regime lasts and final_sparsity and init_sparsity define the speed at which the module is pruned and the final sparsity.
 ### Training
 ```bash
 python run_qa.py  \